Ludwig Heinrich von Nicolay: Life

-Nicolay was the son of a Strasbourg archivist.
+Nicolay was the son of a Strasbourg archivist, Ludwig Christian Nicolai, and Sofia Katarina Faber.
 He graduated from the University of Strasbourg with a degree in law.
-Like his father, he served as a librarian to a string of rich nobles.
-Prince Dmitry Gallitsyn employed Nicolay as his secretary in Vienna and Paris where he came to know Voltaire, Diderot, d'Alembert and other intellectuals of the Enlightenment.
+Prince Dmitry Golitsyn, the Russian ambassador in Vienna, employed Nicolay as his secretary after they met in Paris, where Nicolay came to know Voltaire, Diderot, d'Alembert and other leading intellectuals of the Enlightenment.